orocos/rtt_ros_integration/rtt_roscomm/README.md

 --------

 This package serves several purposes.
 It provides:
 * An Orocos RTT Service for publishing and subscribing to ROS topics
 * Orocos RTT Services for calling and serving ROS services
 * Orocos typekits for ROS message primitive types
 * A template for generating wrapper packages for ROS .msg and .srv files
+  * typekits for .msg files
+  * transport plugin for .msg files
+  * ros service proxy factories for .srv files

 ### Plugins